 \subsection{Answer-evidence Entailment Checking}

-A piece of ideal evidence should strongly support its answer.
-For instance, parametric memory about Demis and DeepMind should clearly support the corresponding memory answer that Demis is the chief scientist of DeepMind.
-Similarly, counter-memory as evidence should support counter-answer as well.
-Therefore, for Step 3 shown in Figure~\ref{fig:flowchart}, we utilize a natural language inference (NLI) model for support-checking to ensure the evidence entails the answer.
-Specifically, we utilize the state-of-the-art NLI model DeBERTa-V2~\cite{he2021deberta}\footnote{\url{https://huggingface.co/microsoft/deberta-v2-xxlarge-mnli}.} to determine whether both the parametric memory and counter-memory support their corresponding answers.
-And we only keep the example when both answers are supported.
+An ideal piece of evidence should strongly support its answer.
+For instance, the parametric memory about Demis and DeepMind should clearly support the corresponding memory answer that Demis is the chief scientist of DeepMind.
+Similarly, counter-memory should clearly support the corresponding counter-answer as well.
+Therefore, for Step 3 shown in Figure~\ref{fig:flowchart}, we utilize a natural language inference (NLI) model for support-checking to ensure the evidence indeed entails the answer.
+Specifically, we use the state-of-the-art NLI model DeBERTa-V2~\citep{he2021deberta}\footnote{\url{https://huggingface.co/microsoft/deberta-v2-xxlarge-mnli}.} to determine whether both the parametric memory and counter-memory support their corresponding answers.
+We only keep the examples where both answers are supported for subsequent experiments.

-In particular, to ensure the reliability of the selected NLI model, we manually evaluate the results on 200 randomly sampled instances.
-The model demonstrates a 99\% accuracy, showing its effectiveness for our purpose.
+To ensure the reliability of the selected NLI model, we manually evaluated 200 random examples and observed 99\% accuracy of the model.
+Please refer to Appendix~\ref{appendix-human-check-nli-acc} for more details.